segmentio/segment-docs/src/reverse-etl/index.md

     * For a **Day and time** schedule type, you can choose the day(s) you’d like the schedule to run as well as the time.
 You can only choose to run the extraction at the top of the hour.
 10. Click **Create Model**.

-You can add multiple models to your source.
-Repeat steps 1-10 above to add more.
+To add multiple models to your source, repeat steps 1-10 above.

 ### Step 3: Add a Destination
 Once you’ve added a model, you need to add a destination.
 In Reverse ETL, destinations are the business tools or apps you use that Segment syncs the data from your warehouse to.